TycheSoftwares/custom-order-numbers-for-woocommerce/custom-order-numbers-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.0 - 25/03/2021 =
+* Enhancement - You can now search by custom order numbers on the WooCommerce Orders page.
+This required a change in the database, which has been implemented in this release.
+* Fix - While exporting the orders to CSV, it is not showing the orders along with the prefix.
+This is fixed now.
+* Fix - Order numbers were coming duplicate for Subscription renewals.
+This is fixed now.

 = 1.2.12 - 25/01/2021 =
 * Fix :- New order number was not being made available instead will always return the Custom order number only.
 This has been fixed.